ellenmdai/fall2017-cp-448444/readme.md

 Showalluseruploads runs twice on initial (first time returns nothing),
 	4 times on upload, once on delete
-Router.go doesn't show queries because they are run before the new page is loaded
+Router.go doesn't show queries because they are run before the new page is loaded Could not for the life of me figure out how to update user profiles in the user db, so made a new collection for follows.

 DONE:
 	ALSO: files not saved after server is stopped?